-Original article: August 5, 2020 at 10:00 AM ET: It’s been a couple years since Samsung released its first Galaxy Watch.
+Original article: It’s been a couple years since Samsung released its first Galaxy Watch.
 In that time, the smartwatch landscape has drastically changed.
 Companies are adding ECGs and oxygen saturation sensors to their wearables, and features we once thought were a far-off future are now commonplace.

-Today, alongside the Galaxy Note 20 lineup, the company is finally launching the Samsung Galaxy Watch 3.
+Alongside the Galaxy Note 20 lineup, the company launched the Samsung Galaxy Watch 3.
 It’s lighter and much more powerful than the original, and has additional health and safety features that will even give the Apple Watch more competition than before.

 Samsung Galaxy Watch 3 at a glance

 The Samsung Galaxy Watch 3 is Samsung’s flagship smartwatch for 2020 and the successor to 2017’s Galaxy Watch.
 While 2019’s Galaxy Watch Active 2 is geared toward, well, active people, the Galaxy Watch 3 is more suited for those who want a smartwatch first and a fitness companion second.

 The Samsung Galaxy Watch 3 is for those who want:

 - a versatile smartwatch